BEMRosetta/BEMRosetta/install/README.md

 U++ is simple to [install](https://www.ultimatepp.org/www$uppweb$download$en-us.html).
 Uninstalling it is just a matter of deleting the install folder.

+To avoid warnings, install **xdotool**.

-To compile BEMRosetta, open theide (the U++ IDE), choose in the right the "MyApps" assembly, and tap on UppHub:
+To compile BEMRosetta, open TheIDE (the U++ IDE), choose in the right the "MyApps" assembly, and tap on UppHub:

 ![Untitled](https://github.com/BEMRosetta/BEMRosetta/assets/38589221/0d0fceba-9bb7-4311-88db-b568a1c07ad7)